assistant-os/assistant-os/doc/master-plan.md

 Every morning, the virtual assistant gives the meteo of the day in the current location.
 You can also ask directly the meteo for the current day.

+### Repository Event notifier

+When you become reviewer of a pull request on github or bitbucket, the virtual assistant alerts you.

+## Step 2

+This step is about a assistant more integrated.

+### Messenger integration

+### Email notifier

+### Home integration step 1